 With all that in mind, I set to work compiling a list of possible contenders from the major manufacturers: Kryptonite, OnGuard, Abus, Blackburn, Masterlock, Knog, and Avenir.

-After all was said and done, I ended up with a pretty long list: the Kryptonite New York Standard; the Kryptonite Evolution series 4, Evolution Mini 7 package and Kryptolok series 2; the Blackburn San Quentin and Folsom; the OnGuard Brute and Bulldog; the Masterlock 8195; the Abus Granit X Plus; the Knog Strongman; and the TiGr.
+After all was said and done, I ended up with a pretty long list: the Kryptonite New York Standard; the Kryptonite Evolution Series 4, Evolution Mini 7 package and Kryptolok Series 2; the Blackburn San Quentin and Folsom; the OnGuard Brute and Bulldog; the Masterlock Force 3; the Abus Granit X Plus; the Knog Strongman; and the TiGr.
 I tried at least one of these locks from each manufacturer.

 But there was still one question that remained: If cutting through these myself wasn’t going to add anything to the already rich body of information on lock security, how should we go about figuring out which lock is best?